johncmanuel/monitor/README.md

 for production, create `.env.production` in the same directory with same format and generate another api key to use using `deno task keygen`

-after that, use `deno task tauri dev` to run the application. for production use `deno task tauri build`
+after that, run `deno task tauri dev` to view the application in dev mode. for production use `deno task tauri build`

 ### Deno API